CGCookie/retopoflow/docs/index.md

 ## Getting Support

 Running into a problem or have a question that the documentation isn't answering?
-Reach out to us on the [support forum](https://cgcookiemarkets.com/all-products/retopoflow/?view=support)
+Reach out to us via the [retopoflow@cgcookie.com](mailto:retopoflow@cgcookie.com)